InFerYes/r1q2-armv8/readme.txt

+Changes made to the R1Q2 code to make it build for ARMv8, tested on Odroid C4.
+This code's makefile has been hardcoded to build "arm", will not work on other architectures.
+See the original repository for x86, x86_64 or see the armv7 repository for ARMv7 version of R1Q2, which was built for and tested on Odroid C1.
+No guarantees of success, I don't know what I'm doing, I just make it build.

+These R1Q2 builds are solely made to run as servers and work with q2admin-tsmod when built for the same architecture.
+Example servers run DDAY, a Quake 2 total-conversion mod.

 R1Q2 Client README (short version)
 ==================================
 Thanks for downloading R1Q2!
 This file is a very quick introduction to some of